The Story of HIT Scotland

 The networking opportunities also grew over time to win the respect of government, their agencies, the trade bodies and the professionals working in our sector.
 Although there are many other charities across the UK serving parts of the hospitality industry, HIT Scotland still is unique and has not been replicated elsewhere.

-in 2019 HIT Scotland will proudly turn 25 years old and we hope as many people as possible, scholars and their companies, past and present will join with us to celebrate this remarkable charity and resource for our sector and raise a glass with us to the next 25 years.
+in 2019 HIT Scotland proudly turned 25 years old and we hope as many people as possible, scholars and their companies, past and present will join with us to celebrate this remarkable charity and resource for our sector and raise a glass with us to the next 25 years.